telus/fifa-labeler/README.md

 Pull request labeler triages PRs based on the paths that are modified in the PR and the base branch.

-To use, create a `.github/labeler.yml` file with a list of labels and [minimatch](https://github.com/isaacs/minimatch) globs to match to apply the label.
+To use, create a `.github/labeler.yml` file with a list of labels and [minimatch](https://github.com/isaacs/minimatch) globs to match to apply the label and/or branch.

 Example:
 ```